MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 The forecast can be for independent demand, such as sales orders, or dependent demand, like works order components (module-forecast).
 An item can have both types of forecast.
 During planning, the consumption takes place separately, first for independent demand and then for dependent demand.

 ### <a name="blanket-order-demand-is-reduced-by-sales-orders"></a>Blanket Order Demand is Reduced by Sales Orders
 Forecasting is supplemented by the blanket sales order as a means of specifying future demand from a specific customer.
-As with the (unspecified) forecast, actual sales should consume the anticipated demand, and the remaining quantity should enter the demand stock profile.
+As with the (unspecified) forecast, actual sales should consume the anticipated demand, and the remaining quantity should enter the demand inventory profile.
 Again, the consumption does not actually reduce the blanket order.

 The planning calculation considers open sales orders linked to the specific blanket order line, but it does not consider any valid time period.
 Nor does it consider posted orders, since the posting procedure has already reduced the outstanding blanket order quantity.

 ## <a name="prioritizing-orders"></a>Prioritising Orders
 Within a given SKU, the requested or available date represents the highest priority; the demand of today should be dealt with before the demand of next week.
 But in addition to this overall priority, the planning system will also suggest which type of demand should be fulfilled before fulfilling another demand.
 Likewise, it will suggest what source of supply should be applied before applying other sources of supply.
 This is done according to order priorities.

-Loaded demand and supply contribute to a profile for the projected stock according to the following priorities:
+Loaded demand and supply contribute to a profile for the projected inventory according to the following priorities:

 ### <a name="priorities-on-the-demand-side"></a>Priorities on the Demand Side
 1. Already shipped: Item Ledger Entry